 There is a box or rather a few boxes and some bags, of bits for old reels.
-This treasure trove lies in the corner of the fishing room and every now and again I take a notion to investigate the contents and see if I can fix up some of the contents.
+This treasure trove lies in the corner of the fishing room and every now and again I take a notion to investigate the contents and see if I can fix up some of the sad old winding mechanisms.
 Today was one of those days.

 I have hundreds of bits for old Winfield multiplier reels in the boxes.
 In amongst the jumble I found what was basically a whole ‘Surf caster’.
 Back in the ’70’s these were about all I could afford so between the reels I bought then and various bits and pieces I have found over the intervening years there are a lot of parts of reels.
 I fiddled about with it for a while, swapping out parts or just making sure they were the right bits to start with.